 Monitored security lines are carried at cost less accumulated impairment losses.
 These intangible assets have been determined to have indefinite useful lives.
-For the purpose of assessing impairment, Monitored security lines are allocated to the cash generating unit representing the Association.
-At 30 June 2010 the recoverable amount is considered to be higher than the carrying amount and no impairment has been recognised.
+This determination has been based on the fact that these lines have minimal technical obsolescence, require minimal maintenance, and the Group has control over these assets for the foreseeable future.
+For the purpose of assessing impairment, Monitored security lines are allocated to the cash generating unit representing the Parent.
+At 30 June 2011 an impairment of \$3,000 has been recognised (2010: nil).